eel-brah/shortlink/README.md

 # 🔗 ShortLink

-> **Shorten your links, broaden your reach.** > Transform long, complex URLs into powerful marketing assets.
-Track clicks, manage performance, and engage your audience.

 ShortLink is a high-performance, full-stack URL shortening platform.
 It offers instant, secure link shortening with advanced features for authenticated users, including custom aliases, expiration dates, deep analytics, and rate-limiting.
 Built for speed, the redirection engine leverages Redis caching to ensure sub-100ms response times.

 ---